Thinking of rewarding your employees’ hard work with a gift or a Christmas bonus? Then read on…

 Reporting benefits to HMRC

 Any benefits you pay to your employees will need to reported using P11D in July.
 Your payroll account manager can do this for you.
 Or you can opt to payroll some benefits.
 This allows you to payroll tax on benefits and expenses without having to submit a form P11D after the end of the tax year.
-You need to register before the start of the tax year.
+You need to register for payrolling benefits with HMRC before the start of the tax year in which you are to begin.

 If you have any concerns about Christmas bonuses and benefits, speak to your payroll account manager.